RaghaRao314159/CAMelCase/README copy.md

 [![Product Name Screen Shot][product-screenshot]](http://dada03.pythonanywhere.com/)

 ### Current problems with chat apps:
-* Sending voice messages may not always be convinient.
+* Sending voice messages may not always be convenient.
 Text messages remain the main form of online communication today.
-* Texts lack the ability to effectively capture the depth and neuances of communication.
+* Texts lack the ability to effectively capture the depth and nuances of communication.
 * Visually impaired individuals are unable to read text messages.
 Text readers read these messages in a monotone manner, not delivering an accurate representation of the message.
+* My mother recently reached the age where she requires reading glasses every time she opens WhatsApp.
+She will be the first to benefit from this app

 This chat app solves these problems by adding the human element to text messages.
 The text messages sent by your mother (for e.g.) can be heard in your mother's voice.